5 Best Free and Low-Cost Proofreading Courses

 I agree with Louise.

 It would be a shame to invest in an inexpensive course with the idea that it would be your sole source of training.
-You’d then have to fork over more money after realizing you didn’t receive sufficient preparation to work in the field.
+You’d then have to fork over more money after realizing you didn’t receive sufficient preparation.

 Frequently Asked Questions